abc-logo

 However, the department sometimes lowers grades for restaurants that have consecutive violations, are under enforcement action or are under pending enforcement actions, including imminent health hazards, permit suspensions or permit revocations.

-Of the 186 restaurant inspections conducted in Horry and Georgetown County between Jan.
-16 and Jan.
-30, SCDA gave five restaurants B grades and one restaurant a C grades.
-Of those six establishments, only four actually scored below 88 points.
+Of the 209 restaurant inspections conducted in Horry and Georgetown County between Feb.
+15 and Feb.
+28, SCDA gave three C grades and eight B grades.
+However, all three C grades went to the same establishment, and only five of the establishments with B grades actually scored below 88 points.
 Here’s what inspectors found.

 Score: 78